Bourns College of Engineering

 Research Highlight

 We developed new bounds on informationm losses from finite data.
 This began in the form of a relationship between these losses, the expected total variation of the neural model, and the information held in the hidden representation of the feature space.
-Then, by bounding the total variation term without invoking any more dependence on model complexity, we obtained bounds that are much tighter and less sensitive to I(X;Z) than previous theory.
+By bounding the total variation term without invoking any more dependence on model complexity, we obtained bounds that are much tighter and less sensitive to I(X;Z) than previous theory.

 Read more